SanderTheDragon/sphinx-extensions/docs/codeblockbuttons.rst

 Aliases
 -------
 By default the MIME types will be detected from the :extern:`Pygments` mapping, this can be overriden using the :extension:`cb_mimes option <Code Block Buttons:cb_mimes>`.
-If it is wished to be able to view :rst:`HTML` rendered and not rendered, then an alias for the lexer can be added.
+If it is wished to be able to view HTML rendered and not rendered, then an alias for the lexer can be added.

 .. code-block:: python